kINAdev1107/License_detection/README.md

 https://www.kaggle.com/datasets/andrewmvd/car-plate-detection

-(they are downloaded in a folder called Archive.zip that must be unzipped)
+(they are downloaded in a folder called archive.zip that must be unzipped)

 Detects the car license plates it interprets from each image and saves the results in the LicensesKaggleResults.txt file.